rowanmanning/rowanmanning.com/_posts/2012-12-04-the-mixed-blessing-of-ambition.md

 ---
-title: The Mixed Blessing Of Ambition
+title: The Mixed Blessing of Ambition
 date: 2012-12-04 20:13
 description: I love being ambitious when it comes to development, but this quality can be a double-edged sword.
 Ease yourself into the bigger projects.
 cta: Read my thoughts on ambition